MarketSquare/DbBot/README.md

--k              | --also-keywords         | Parse also suites' and tests' keywords -v              | --verbose               | Be verbose about the operation -b DB_FILE_PATH | --database=DB_FILE_PATH | SQLite database for test run results (robot_results.db by default) -d              | --dry-run               | Do everything except store results into disk
+-k              | --also-keywords         | Parse also suites' and tests' keywords -v              | --verbose               | Be verbose about the operation -b DB_FILE_PATH | --database=DB_FILE_PATH | SQLite database for test run results (robot_results.db by default) -d              | --dry-run               | Do everything except store the results

 On Windows environments, you might need to rename the executable to have the '.py' file extension ('bin/dbbot' -> 'bin/dbbot.py').

 Usage examples